-§ 25-405 Drainage Plan Review.
+§ 25-405 SWM Site Plan Review.

-(a) By the Borough Engineer.
-The Borough Engineer shall review the Drainage Plan, including the BMP Operations and Maintenance Plan, for consistency with the Stormwater Management Plan as implemented by this Chapter, any permits issued by DEP, and with any additional storm drainage provisions contained in Chapter 22 (relating to Subdivision and Land Development) or Chapter 21 (relating to Zoning).

-(a.1)BMP Operations and Maintenance Plan.
-The Borough shall notify the applicant in writing whether the BMP Operations and Maintenance Plan is approved.

-(b) Effect on Subdivision/Land Development and Building Permit Applications.
-The Borough shall not approve any subdivision or land development (concerning Regulated Activities described in § 25-104(b)(1) or (2)) or building permit application (concerning Regulated Activities described in § 25-104(b)(3) or (4)) if the Drainage Plan has been found to be inconsistent with the Stormwater Management Plan.
+- (a) By the Borough Engineer.
+The Borough Engineer shall review the SWM Site Plan, including the BMP Operations and Maintenance Plan, for consistency with the provisions of this Chapter, the Stormwater Management Plan, any permits issued by DEP, and with any additional storm drainage provisions contained in Chapter 22 (relating to Subdivision and Land Development) or Chapter 21 (relating to Zoning). - (a.1) BMP Operations and Maintenance Plan.
+The Borough shall notify the applicant in writing whether the BMP Operations and Maintenance Plan is approved. - (b) Effect on Subdivision/Land Development and Building Permit Applications.
+The Borough shall not approve any related subdivision or land development or building permit application if the SWM Site Plan has been found to be inconsistent with this Chapter or the Stormwater Management Plan.